UQ-RCC/hpc-docs/guides/RDM-guide.md

 ## FAQ

-#### I can see files/folders in my Q collection on Bunya but I cannot see them from my desktop/laptop
+#### I can see files/folders in my Q storage record on Bunya but I cannot see them from my desktop/laptop
 1) The files/folders have been written to RDM recently.
 The changes are not instantly visible via the Institute or ITS cache as they need to sync first.
 2) The files/folders have been written to RDM at least a few hours ago.
 There might be a syncing problem.
 If this concerns the ITS cache please contact the RDM team about this problem.
 If this concenrs the Institute cache then please contact RCC.